Static Dielectric Permittivity Profiles and Coarse-graining Approaches for Water in Graphene Slit Pores: Dielectric Profiles from Molecular Simulations

 \paragraph{Perpendicular Dielectric Profile:} For the perpendicular response we again make use of the constant displacement field in perpendicular direction and start with \cref{eq:perp_eps_def}.
 The linear response relation for the perpendicular field is

 and substituting the analogue relation to \cref{eq:delta_m_lin_res} gives

-For a strictly two-dimensional periodic system and tin-foil boundary conditions, $H = H_0 - E_\perp M_\perp$.
-Other boundary conditions are discussed in the next section.
-We substitute the electrostatic field $E_\perp$ in $H$ with $D_\perp$, by utilizing the definition of the displacement field $\vec{D}$ (see \cref{eq:displacement_def}).
-Performing the derivative in \cref{eq:eps_perp_fluct_i} then yields the perpendicular component of the dielectric profile,
+For a strictly two-dimensional periodic system the Hamiltonian reads, $H = H_0 - \frac{D_\perp M_\perp}{\epsilon_0}$\cite{bonthuis12a}.
+Calculating the expectation value to linear order and performing the derivative in \cref{eq:eps_perp_fluct_i} then yields the perpendicular component of the dielectric profile,